falkr/teampy/docs/email-rats.md

 Depending on the email system you use, you will not see the mail in your folder with sent items.

 Teampy will modify the results file, and write in the column `feedback` if it succeeded to send the email to the specific student.
-The field will then say `ok'.
+The field will then say `sent`.
 In case some emails could not be sent, Teampy will try to tell you the reason.
 You can then run the command again:

     rat email results.xlsx

-Teampy will then try to send the email to all students that have not yet an `ok` in the `feedback` column.
+Teampy will then try to send the email to all students that have not yet an `sent` in the `feedback` column.